Take control of your reputation online

 Whether you've been responsible for managing the brand of your own business for decades or are brand new to the world of self-promotion, Googling yourself will always remain an important aspect of career progression.
 Get into the habit now and improve your reputation and employability prospects for the future.

 Help your CV be as tidy as your online profiles.
-Get a free critique from TopCV to discover how your CV stacks up.
+Get a free review from TopCV to discover how your CV stacks up.

 Editor's Note: This piece was originally published on Business Leader.